CD60 - Doctor of Philosophy - Business and Informatics

 Why Study at CQUniversity

-CQUniversity business courses provide you the opportunity to combine study with work and lifestyle by offering either on-campus or distance education study options in either full-time or part-time modes.
+CQUniversity business courses provide you with the opportunity to combine study with work and lifestyle by offering either on-campus or online study options in either full-time or part-time mode.

 CQUniversity's IT courses recognise the impact of IT on all aspects of our day-to-day lives.
 We offer a wide range of study options leading to traditional IT qualifications, as well as specialist areas such as aviation technology and multimedia studies.

 Each of our courses is monitored and upgraded to ensure they stay current, are at the leading edge of new developments and in line with the latest industry practices.
 We also have a host of new IT projects coming online, so there has never been a better time to enjoy the benefits that CQUniversity offers and boost your prospects for a successful career in IT.